Spirit Airlines Photos

 Getting an Interview

-I applied through an employee referral.
-The process took 2 days – interviewed at Spirit Airlines in October 2014.Interview Details
+I applied online.
+The process took a day – interviewed at Spirit Airlines (Orlando, FL (US)) in April 2015.

 Let us know if we're missing any workplace or industry recognition –